gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This finding illustrates the level of evolutionary adaptation operating at the level of molecules.
-While it is difficult to find any literature dissecting this particular "$L+$" mutation, it is not difficult to imagine several different mechanisms by how it could be manifest.
-One such explanation is that this $L+$ mutation is within a transcriptional regulator itself where a deficiency in the ability to respond to the presence of lactose (and decreasing glucose) had been restored.
-Such mutations are the crux of **Chapter 3** and **Chapter 7** of this dissertation.
+While it is difficult to find any literature dissecting this particular $L+$ mutation, it is not difficult to imagine several different mechanisms by how it could be manifest.
+One such explanation is that this $L+$ mutation is within a transcriptional regulator itself where a deficiency in the ability to respond to the presence of lactose (and decreasing glucose concentration) had been restored.
+Such mutations are the crux of **Chapter 3** and the corresponding supplemental **Chapter 7** of this dissertation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As summarized in the previous section and discussed in depth in Chapter 2, Chapter 3 and the associated supplemental